thomascgray/rpg-whiteboard-solidjs/README.md

 when they're all bunched up on top of each other, chrome's performance drops to a crawl but when they're literally spread out and not on top of each other, everything is fine. very interesting, i wonder if this is a limitation in chrome itself.

+---

+bunch more testing;
+from what i can tell, chromes insane performance problems are literally only when theres like 50+ images stacked on top of each other AND they're taking up the whole screen which, i mean, will never happen? so fuck it? i tried with 2000 objects, 500ish more than the average BitD board and performance was not amazing, not shit. i think we're fine